-The solution here is about as simple as the dance moves can be with the right learning source.
+The solution to learning where to dance can be as simple as the dance moves are with the right learning source.
 Think about how you want to learn and what – then go for it!
 The options are nearly endless thanks to how connected the Internet makes us all.

 Take it Local

-Grab a search engine and take a look at the availability for dance lessons near you.
+Grab a search engine and take a look at the availability of dance lessons near you.
 There are sure to be someone teaching ballroom moves or even some hip hop steps if you want to level up your first dance.
+My personal favorite is to go into Google Maps and search for parameters such as “dance lessons near me” or “dancing studios near me” and start checking out what comes up!

 Dance to YouTube